RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

    If acquiring a limited amount of samples in a short duration, it is possible to reach higher sampling frequencies (up to the sampling speed of fast analog inputs).

+**Minumum streamed data size**

+To increase the efficiency of the application, there is a minimum data size that can be sent through the network.
+This can have a big impact at high decimation values, as it takes a long time to fill a chunck.
+If the stream is stopped before a chunck is completed, the data is discarded and the saved file has a size of **0 b**.

+Here are the minimum chunck limitations sorted by file type and units:

+.. list-table:: Title
+   :widths: 20 20 20
+   :header-rows: 1

+   * - File type \ Units
+     - VOLTS
+     - RAW
+   * - WAV
+     - 128.043 kb
+     - 64.043 kb
+   * - TDMS
+     - 128.133 kb
+     - 64.133 kb
+   * - BIN
+     - 64.090 kb
+     - 64.090 kb

 .. note::

    We plan to expand the functionality by adding the generation to the Streaming application in the future.
 For now, it is possible for a user to implement it by themselves.

 ******************************************************